grasmash/drupal-composer-training/index.md

 ## Check System Requirements

-* PHP 5.3.2+
+To run the example code in this hands-on guide, you need to have **PHP 5.3.2+** installed installed on your computer.
+Check what version is installed with `php -v`.

-We strongly suggest that you use OSX or Linux OS.
+We strongly suggest that you use macOS or Linux OS.
 Windows users, please consider using [Drupal VM](https://www.drupalvm.com/).

 ## Install Composer

 Follow the instructions below, or follow the [Composer installation instructions](https://getcomposer.org/doc/00-intro.md#system-requirements) and return here when you’re finished.

-If you’re a [Homebrew](https://brew.sh) user on OSX, you can use `brew install composer`.
+If you’re a [Homebrew](https://brew.sh) user on macOS, you can use `brew install composer`.
 Otherwise, execute the following on your command line:

 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"